Nozbe/NoOffice.org/_book/pyramid.md

 You don't just "make a quick call" to show them your work and get their quick first impression by asking a *"what do you think?"* question.
 This is not feedback.
 This is ambush.

-You do your work, you ask for feedback, and as explained in chapter 5 about writing stuff down and 6 about banning email, you get it in a form of a written comment or a series of comments at the other person's convenience within a reasonable time frame.
+As explained in chapter 5 about writing stuff down and 6 about banning email, you get feedback in a form of a written comment or a series of comments at the other person's convenience within a reasonable time frame.

 This creates this cadence of work for everyone - you dedicate your time to your focused work and later you spend time on other people's work by reviewing it, analyzing it and truly digesting it in order to be able to give them really good feedback.
 Only this way they can learn and improve their work.

 That's why good feedback takes time.
 But it's worth it.
-This is where you discover true synergies between people on the team.
 When you have people with different points of view and various levels of expertise, thanks to their feedback your work can get so much better.

 ## Let's use quick back-and-forth when needed